saattrupdan/saattrupdan.com/src/posts/2023-10-21-making-a-voice-bot.md

                 logger.info("Prompt does not contain any of the wake words, skipping.") return None

+        # Remove all the wake words from the prompt, to prevent them from influencing
+        # the response.
         for word in self.wake_words:
             prompt = prompt.replace(word, "").strip()